 The Caryopteris is a lovely small shrub with a bushy habit, renowned for its abundant summer and late flowering.
-From August until October, this ornamental bush produces clusters of small flowers in pink or blue hues.
-This nectar-rich bloom will delight both butterflies and gardeners.
-Its decorative leaves come in shades of dark green, soft green, grey-green, golden, variegated, or with silvery undersides.
+From August until October, this ornamental bush offers clusters of small flowers in shades of pink or blue.
+This melliferous flowering will delight both butterflies and gardeners.
+Its decorative leaves come in dark green, light green, grey-green, golden, variegated, or silver-backed tones.
 This aromatic foliage releases a subtle fragrance when crushed.
-Often called 'blue spirea' or 'bluebeard', this compact shrub is equally suitable for hedges, shrub borders, mixed with perennials, as a standalone feature, in pots, or even in rockeries.
-It's enough to make you want to propagate it to brighten every corner of your garden!
-Especially since this shrub is easy to grow and hardy.
+Often called 'blue spirea' or 'bluebeard', this compact shrub is suitable for hedges, shrub beds, or alongside perennials, as a standalone plant, in pots, or even in rockeries.
+It’s enough to inspire you to propagate it and brighten every corner of your garden!
+Especially since this is an easy-to-grow and hardy shrub.
 Cuttings also allow you to obtain new vigorous young plants.

 Discover when and how to propagate Caryopteris very easily with our illustrated tutorial.